James Fox: Early life

 Fox was born on 19 May 1939 in London, the second son of theatrical agent Robin Fox and actress Angela Worthington.
 His elder brother is actor Edward Fox and his younger brother is film producer Robert Fox.
 His maternal grandfather was playwright Frederick Lonsdale.
-Like several members of the Fox family, he attended Harrow School.
-After leaving Harrow, Fox took a short service commission in the Coldstream Guards.
+Fox applied successfully to study acting at the Central School of Speech and Drama.

 Career

 Early career

-Fox first appeared on film in The Miniver Story in 1950.
+Fox first appeared on film as eleven-year-old Toby Miniver in The Miniver Story in 1950.
 His early screen appearances, both in film and television, were made under his birth name, William Fox.

-He was working in a bank when Tony Richardson offered him a minor role in the film The Loneliness of the Long Distance Runner (1962).
-Fox's father attempted to forbid this, claiming that his son had no talent for acting and that it would disrupt his life for him to give up his job in the bank; nevertheless, Fox took the part.
+He appeared in the film The Loneliness of the Long Distance Runner (1962).
+Fox's father Robin Fox quarrelled bitterly with Tony Richardson over this, having attempted to forbid his friend from giving his son James (known as "Willie") a part in the film.
+His father claimed Willie had no talent for acting and should not give up his job in a bank.

-In 1964, he won a BAFTA Award for Most Promising Newcomer for his role in The Servant (1963).
+In 1964, Fox won a BAFTA Award for Most Promising Newcomer to Leading Film Roles for The Servant (1963), working alongside Dirk Bogarde, Sarah Miles, and Wendy Craig.